28 Things You Didn't Know About Napoleon

 He was ambitious and was made for war, but Napoleon facts reveal that he was a positive catalyst for Europe, bringing order to government even if by helping mount a coup.
 He also introduced conscription, religious freedom, offered a cash prize to solve food preservation for armies, and opened up society so that the common man who worked and studied could improve his station.
 As he created power for himself, he created powerful enemies, leading to his ultimate downfall.

 Was Napoleon a villain or a savior?
 A man of the people, or the untouchable emperor?
 All of the above, perhaps?
-Upvote your favorite Napoleon Bonaparte facts and remember: “History is the version of past events that people have decided to agree upon.”
+Read through these Napoleon Bonaparte facts and remember: “History is the version of past events that people have decided to agree upon.”

 The “Napoleon Complex” has been debunked by studies.
 Upon his death, the attending physician made a note that Napoleon’s body was 5'2" "from the top of the head to the heels" which equals 5’ 6” in English measurements.

-John K. Lattimer, former chairman of urology at the Columbia University College of Physicians and Surgeons, purchased Napoleon’s penis at auction in 1977.
-It was described as a “shriveled seahorse” (hey, it’s cold in the afterlife) and sold for $3,000.
+John K. Lattimer, former chairman of urology at the Columbia University College of Physicians and Surgeons, purchased the organ at auction in 1977.
+It was described as a “shriveled seahorse” and sold for $3,000.